folm/folm/doc/README.md

 ### OSX

-Drag folm-qt to your applications folder, and then run folm-qt.
+Drag Folm-Qt to your applications folder, and then run Folm-Qt.

 ### Need Help?

-* See the documentation at the [FOLM Wiki](https://github.com/folm/folm/wiki) ***TODO*** for help and more information.
+* See the documentation at the [Folm Wiki](https://github.com/folm-crypto/Folm/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=2254046.0) or on the [FOLM Telegram](https://t.me/FOLMcoinOfficialChat).
+* Ask for help on [BitcoinTalk](FIXME Add official BCT URL on ANN) or on the [Folm Discord](https://discord.gg/a7vhegP).

 Building
 ---------------------
-The following are developer notes on how to build FOLM on your native platform.
+The following are developer notes on how to build Folm on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)